kawaiiDango/pano-scrobbler/Readme.md

 - Delete existing scrobbles
 - Offline cacheing and scrobbling
 - Check what your friends are listening to and view their profiles
-- Identify and scrobble a song from mic
+- Scrobble a song from mic or the S app (Android 8+)
 - Supports TVs (Oreo and lower needs adb commands)
 - Supports Pixel Now Playing
 - Import & export settings and saved edits